notozeki/nacl-mruby/README.md

 Now you have `newlib` directory and nacl-mruby executables in it.

 ### 3. Run examples
-Currently there are two examples:
+Currently there are three examples:
 * examples/simple
 * examples/mandelbrot
+* examples/repl

 To run an example, change directory to the example directory, and run `make` and `make run`.
 ```bash